Japan’s Hanyu sets Olympic record in short program

 ”You know, it was awesome.
 It felt like a lot of my ups and downs, my hard work, all kind of culminated together in that kind of special Olympic moment,” said Rippon, who lay flat on his back soaking up applause at the conclusion of his routine.

 Zhou skated third overall, landed that first quad lutz in an Olympics and was clean except for not getting the full rotations on his triple axel.
-He stood 12th with a season best of 84.53.
+He was 12th in the standings with a season-best 84.53.

 ”I had to wake up at 4 o’clock this morning,” Zhou said. ”I didn’t get enough sleep.
 But I tried to make it work.
 I feel like I should be able to skate regardless of the time, regardless of the place.
 I mean, I’ve trained the program, the moment, so many times, I trust in myself out there and I’m pretty pleased with how it went.”